 If you have been injured on someone else's property, a premises liability attorney can look into all surrounding circumstances and help you determine the most effective course of action.

-If you have sustained an injury on someone else's property in the areas of Bloomfield, Bridgeport, Danbury, East Haven, Georgetown, Hamden, New Fairfield, Newtown, Ridgefield, or Stamford, Connecticut, please contact Hastings, Cohan & Walsh, LLP to schedule a free case evaluation with one or our premises liability attorneys today.
+If you have sustained an injury on someone else's property in Connecticut including the areas of Bloomfield, Bridgeport, Danbury, East Haven, Georgetown, Hamden, New Fairfield, Newtown, Ridgefield, or Stamford, Connecticut, please contact Hastings, Cohan & Walsh, LLP to schedule a free case evaluation with one or our premises liability attorneys today.